 1 cups sliced almonds

 Place chocolate in a large mixing bowl.
 Set aside.
-In a small sauce pan heat cream until it comes to a simmer.
+In a small saucepan heat cream until it comes to a simmer.
 Pour over chocolate and let stand for 3-5 minutes.
-Slowly stir mixture until all chocolate has melted and mixture is smooth.
+Slowly stir the mixture until all chocolate has melted and the mixture is smooth.
 Pour over coconut layer and sprinkle with sliced almonds.
 Refrigerate until set.
 Cut into squares.
 These brownies need to remain refrigerated or ganache will become soft.